TThompson2001/Assignment1-Meet-and-Greet/README.md

 ----
 ## Part 1: Writing to a text file:
 1. Create a program (java main class) called PortfolioGenerator.java.
+1. Complete the implementation of the `getString` and `getArrayOfStrings` functions in the SafeInput Library.
+1. For Extra Credit: Create a getEmail function that will validate the user Input.
+(Use Regular Expressions) [Example](https://howtodoinjava.com/regex/java-regex-validate-email-address/)
 2. The program will prompt the user (namely, you) to enter the following information
     1. Name
     2. Email